 The purpose of the C-2 District is to provide goods and services that primarily serve the traveling public and regional market.
-The C-2 District is intended to promote a high quality of life through a diverse economy and strong tax base, transition between higher and lower intensity uses, encourage bicycle and pedestrian access for employees and customers, and allow appropriately scaled commercial uses that fit the small town, historic character of the community.
+The C-2 District is intended to promote a high quality of life through a diverse economy and strong tax base, transition between higher and lower intensity uses, and appropriately scaled commercial uses that fit the small town, historic character of the community.

-a.
-Permitted Principal Uses and Structures:
+- a.
+Permitted Principal Uses and Structures, provided the total ground floor space does not exceed 50,000 square feet of gross floor area per building: - (1) Commercial retail and service businesses, including automobile service and automobile-dependent uses. - (2) Commercial uses requiring outdoor storage, display, or customer service areas, such as vehicle sales, rental and repair, retail lumberyards, greenhouses, and retail building supply. - (3) Institutional uses, including religious, human care, educational and social institutions and public and semi-public buildings. - (4) Offices for professional services, professions and administrative uses. - (5) Service and gasoline stations in compliance with ARTICLE VII.D.14. - (6) Eating Establishments. - (7) Existing agricultural, horticultural and livestock uses (no new uses after September 30, 2005). - (8) Existing manufactured dwelling parks, mobile home parks, and other residential uses (no new residential uses), except per subsection (12). - (9) Existing warehouse and wholesale distribution uses (no new uses after September 30, 2005). - (10) Residential structures and uses for on-site security and/or management personnel in conjunction with and as part of another permitted use, up to 1,000 square feet total floor area. - (11) Residential uses, provided they are part of a mixed-use building and all residential uses are on an upper floor (no ground floor residential use). - (12) Transportation facilities, consistent with the City's Transportation System Plan and Parks and Open Space Master Plan. - (13) Mobile food carts, subject to obtaining a business license and certain standards in ARTICLE VIII.N.6.

-- (1) Commercial retail and service businesses, including automobile service and automobile-dependent uses. - (2) Commercial uses requiring outdoor storage, display, or customer service areas, such as vehicle sales, rental and repair, retail lumberyards, greenhouses, and retail building supply. - (3) Institutional uses, including religious, human care, educational and social institutions and public and semi-public buildings. - (4) Offices for professional services, professions and administrative uses. - (5) Service and gasoline stations in compliance with ARTICLE VII.D.14. - (6) Eating Establishments. - (7) Existing agricultural, horticultural and livestock uses (no new uses after September 30, 2005). - (8) Existing manufactured dwelling parks, mobile home parks, and other residential uses (no new residential uses), except per subsection (12). - (9) Existing warehouse and wholesale distribution uses (no new uses after September 30, 2005). - (10) Residential structures and uses for on-site security and/or management personnel in conjunction with and as part of another permitted use, up to 1,000 square feet total floor area. - (11) Residential uses, provided they are part of a mixed-use building and all residential uses are on an upper floor (no ground floor residential use). - (12) Transportation facilities, consistent with the City's Transportation System Plan and Parks and Open Space Master Plan. - (13) Mobile food carts, subject to obtaining a business license and certain standards in ARTICLE VIII.N.6. - (14) Hotel b.
+b.
 Permitted Accessory Uses and Structures